Back to Blog

 Most Gyms Don't Allow Shared Equipment.
 Pre-COVID, some boutique gyms like ELVTE had communal massage guns.
 Not anymore.
 Hygiene policies mean you're bringing your own or going without.
 This makes portability crucial if you're the type who hits different gyms depending on your schedule.

 Noise Complaints Are Real in HDB.
 The decibel ratings in product specs don't tell the full story.
 In a typical HDB flat, sound travels through walls differently.
 I've gotten complaints from neighbours using a 65dB massage gun at 10pm.
-The Hyperice is genuinely quiet enough for late-night use; most others aren't.
+The Hyperice Hypervolt 2 is genuinely quiet enough for late-night use; most others aren't.

 Airport Security Varies by Terminal.
 Massage guns with removable batteries usually pass through Changi security fine, but fixed-battery units sometimes get flagged.
 T3 seems stricter than T1/T2.
 Pack it in checked luggage if you're unsure, or bring documentation showing it's under the 100Wh limit.